-Program/Mitigation Measure Purpose/Description/Outcome All Phases Health and Safety Management Plan The purpose of this plan is to detail the Health Safety and Loss Prevention (HSLP) policies and systems adopted by Agnico Eagle and to provide the framework for their implementation.
+Program/ Mitigation Measure Purpose/Description/Outcome All Phases Health and Safety Management Plan The purpose of this plan is to detail the Health Safety and Loss Prevention (HSLP) policies and systems adopted by Agnico Eagle and to provide the framework for their implementation.
 The Agnico Eagle Management Team is committed to providing a healthy and safe working environment for all personnel.
 The objectives are: to have all personnel appropriately trained, responsible and accountable for safety management; to incorporate industry best practice for health and safety standards in the engineering, design and processes implemented at all workplaces; to comply with all relevant standards and codes of practice, and regulatory requirements; and to provide effective training, efficient communication and continuous review of occupational health and safety practices.
-Employee and Family Assistance Program (EFAP) The EFAP provides Inuit employees and their families with services to assist them with dealing with personal problems, family matters, mental health concerns, and alcohol, drug and gambling dependencies.
+Employee and Family Assistance Program (EFAP) The EFAP provides Inuit employees and their families with services to assist them with dealing with personal problems, family matters, mental health, substance use and gambling.
 Fly-in/fly-out rotation Project workers are accommodated at site in camps while on rotation.
 Agnico Eagle provides air transportation for all Kitikmeot residents, Inuit and non-Inuit, from their home community to site if employed by the Project, in order to avoid in-migration to these communities.
 Family communications While on site, employees have access to communications facilities to allow communication with spouses and families.
 Community Involvement Plan Agnico Eagle maintains communications with service providers within the Kitikmeot communities and shares information to assist in the development of collaborative adaptive management measures, should unanticipated impacts arise and mitigation be required.
+Alcohol and Drug Policy The Alcohol and Drug Policy restricts the possession and use of alcohol and drugs at the Hope Bay Project, including provisions for site access and enforcement.
+Agnico Eagle Liaison The Agnico Eagle Liaison assists in identifying and developing wellness initiatives for the workforce, and aids in identifying wellness needs of employees, as appropriate.